 We currently recommend a qiagen kit—the Qiagen DNeasy Blood and Tissue Kit.
 Use the Animal Tissue (spin-Column) extraction protocol, making sure to complete the RNase step, otherwise there will be RNA contamination.
 This has worked well for DNA isolation from single Nasonia, but we still need to formally collect experiences with other DNA isolation protocols.

-Thus we generate sequence data to enable the Allpaths assembly As of Nov 2011 this is: - 40X genome coverage in 180bp insert library (100bp reads forward and reverse) 40X 3kb insert data. to enable better scaffolding and local gap filling we additionally generate 500bp, 1kb, 2kb, and 8kb insert sizes at > 20X coverage.
+Thus we generate sequence data to enable the Allpaths assembly.
+As of Nov 2011 this is: - 40X genome coverage in 180bp insert library (100bp reads forward and reverse) 40X 3kb insert data.
+To enable better scaffolding and local gap filling we additionally generate 500bp and 8kb insert sizes at > 20X coverage.

 In addition to genome sequencing, we are also performing a modest amount of RNAseq to generate data for automated annotation.
 For each species we will generate RNA seq data for 3 tissues—usually whole adult males, whole adult females and mixed other lifestages.
 This data will be used with additional protein homology data for a MAKER automated annotation of the new genomes.